zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Send with unrestricted heart.

 [APZ 166.2] (#apz166 .2) {#apz166 .2 .ref .apz} "Know
-What does not do”?
+What does not do"?
 Some person here
 This is the fact that there is a certain faculties in it.
-“Know Kaureticity shall not do” is know and shall not do fetishness, which shall not be unborn Do not take away koratiticity, and make it into nouveradah.
+"Know Kaureticity shall not do" is know and shall not do fetishness, which shall not be unborn Do not take away koratiticity, and make it into nouveradah.
 A man who is separated and dwells with unrestricted heart

 [APZ 166.3] (#apz166 .3) {#apz166 .3 .ref .apz} "Re-life or
-Think not by sign or by acclaim, or by mutual,” again The term Yanu is a term match.
+Think not by sign or by acclaim, or by mutual," again The term Yanu is a term match.
 Lyrics are a sacral.
 An application for luxury here Some person lives from the image life, the prophetic organism is Karapa Reinates the mutual.
 'What?
 This is what he eats so much.
 How to clamping